 JVC covers your travel expenses and bookings from Orientation to your city of service.
 Depending on the distance of your JV house and other factors, some volunteer communities will drive, others will take a bus and some might take a plane.

-Jesuit Volunteers traveling to Belize and Tanzania will be departing early on the morning of August 11th.
+Jesuit Volunteers traveling to Tanzania will be departing early on the morning of (TBD).
 The other late departure JVs are welcome to stay with us for breakfast that morning and can leave anytime that day.

 After arriving in your city of service, you'll participate in a local orientation organized by JVC staff, former volunteers and agency partners.
 The first day of full-time service will begin shortly afterward in mid-August.